odilov/dotnet-redis/README.md

 # dotnet-redis ![visitors](https://visitor-badge.glitch.me/badge?page_id=odilov.redis)

-This repository contains example of example of using dotnet 6 with redis.
+This repository contains example of using dotnet 6 with redis.

 This project is meant to be used for learning and researching purposes only, and it is not meant to be used for production.